stuf/stuf.github.io/_posts/2016-06-21-calmm-and-form-validation.md

 So where do we put the information on the form state's validity?
 As tempting as it would be as a first thought, would be to add an `isValid` property to each field along with its value, let's not do that.
 We'll _keep state and any information of the form's validity separate from state_.
 And because atoms are Kefir observables, we can use all of Kefir's methods on atoms.

-The advantage of not storing information about the state's validity in the state itself is to keep unnecessary stuff out of the state itself—and storing validity information about the state in itself is a little bit paradoxical in its own way—is worth asking the question: _does this really belong in the state?_
+The advantage of not storing information about the state's validity in the state itself is to keep unnecessary stuff out of the state itself—and storing validity information about the state in itself is a little bit paradoxical in its own way—is worth asking the question: _does this really belong in the state?_ Because validation is derived from state, it's data we don't need to store in the state—the validation results will be updated whenever the state it's derived from is updated.

-As a good rule of thumb is to store only independent data in the state—like our form data; keep dependent data out of the state—like form validation.
-Because validation depends on state data, it can be derived from it.
-And this is where lenses come into play.
+Now, let's look into lenses, what they're good for and how we can use them to create the results of the validation.

 ## Gaze into the data

-If you're not familiar with partial lenses, I urge you to bookmark [polytypic](https://github.com/polytypic)'s superb lens library [`partial.lenses`][partial.lenses].
+If you're not familiar with partial lenses and optics, I strongly recommend you to check out [polytypic](https://github.com/polytypic)'s superb [`partial.lenses`][partial.lenses].
 We'll use it a lot here.

-Let's first sketch down just what kind of validation schema we would like:
+Let's start by writing down a schema in pseudocode (for illustrative purposes) for what we'd like the validation results to look like.

 ```js
 schema = {